-The delivery of high-quality care and support for autistic people requires skilled and confident leaders and managers.
+The delivery of high-quality autism care and support requires skilled and confident leaders and managers.
 People working in a leadership or management role are not only responsible for supporting autistic people (children, young people and adults), but also for taking care of their staff and influencing the quality of care across their organisation or sector.